Fantastic Four (2015 film): Development

 Trank and Slater's ideas for the film were tonally opposite, with Slater revealing that he viewed 2012's The Avengers as a template, but Trank disliked all of his ideas.
 Despite claiming to have been a fan of the Fantastic Four "when [he] was a kid", Trank had only seen the 1994 cartoon series and had no interest in the superhero movie genre.
 He stated that he found himself unable to identify with Slater's more comic book-centric tone.
 Trank left Slater out of discussions with Fox Studios and withheld certain studio notes.
 Slater added "I never saw 95% of those notes" and left after six months.
-Deeming the titular team as "so malleable" due to how flexible their stories can be whenever they are reimagined unlike other super heroes, Slater had inspired himself on the comic books runs by Mark Waid and John Byrne, giving Waid's second collection to Trank about Doom diving into sorcery with Mike Wieringo's art due to dealing with horror and science fiction, but whereas Slater liked the tone of The Avengers, Trank liked more the one of 2005's Batman Begins, in addition that they did not have the same budget to make a film as big as that Marvel Studios production.
+Deeming the titular team as "so malleable" due to how flexible their stories can be whenever they are reimagined unlike other super heroes, Slater had inspired himself on the comic books runs by Mark Waid and John Byrne, giving Waid's second collection about Doom diving into sorcery with Mike Wieringo's art due to dealing with horror and science fiction to Trank.
+While Slater liked the tone of The Avengers, Trank preferred the tone of 2005's Batman Begins.
+In addition, they did not have the same budget to make a film as big as that Marvel Studios production.
 In February 2013, Matthew Vaughn was attached to produce, and Seth Grahame-Smith hired to polish the script.
 In October 2013, Simon Kinberg was hired as co-writer and producer.
 In April 2014, the Cavalry FX was hired for the film's previsualization.
+Slater was very confident that the film was going to the "next Dark Knight trilogy (2005–2012)".